 Did you get it?
 As I said, there’s just too much fuss and outdated information about SEO on the internet.

-Understanding these SEO truths will make you both more effective and more efficient with your organic search strategy.
+Understanding these SEO myths will make you both more effective and more efficient with your organic search strategy.

 Just keep in mind that users or searches always come before search engines.
 They should be your top priority.

-So, what are some of the common SEO mistakes that you were making?
+So, what are some of the common SEO myths that you were believing in?

 If you found this post useful, please pin it to one of Pinterest boards. it won’t take more than a few seconds.